JensDevr/when-git-breaks/lyrics.md

-Woke up in a bob cat, put away for vagrancy
+Woke up in a squad car, busted down for vacancy.
 Outside my cell, it sure as hell, looked like rain